Fingerprint IDs

 - Timezone and locale — normalized to base language tag

-- Installed fonts (OS-level)
+- Installed fonts — browser-bundled fonts filtered out

 - Audio sample rate